ronakupadhyaya/Horizons-week-04/day1/passport_form/README.md

   }));
   ```

-  What this does is use passport to authenticate the given data and redirect the
+  This uses passport to authenticate the given data and redirect the user to to
-  user to to `/` if it's correct.
-Otherwise, it redirects users to the login
+  `/` if it's correct.
+Otherwise, it redirects users to the login page.
-  page.

   When that's done, implement a `GET` route for `/logout`.
 That route should log
   the user out by calling